 For CA with different numbers of DL component carriers, the requirements are defined in Table 5.2A.2.1-4 based on the single carrier requirements for different SCSs and different bandwidth specified in Table 5.2A.2.1-1 ~ Table 5.2A.2.1-3, with the parameters in Table 5.2A-1 ~ Table 5.2A-3 and the downlink physical channel setup according to Annex C.3.1.
-The performance requirements specified in this sub-cluase do not apply for UE single carrier test.
+The performance requirements specified in this sub-clause do not apply for UE single carrier test.